-Please note: The Limited Purpose FSA is available to Choice Fund PPO with HSA plan members only.
+Note: The Limited Purpose FSA is available to Choice Fund HDHP with HSA plan members only.
 HSA plan members are not eligible to participate in the Health Care FSA.

 Learn more about your three FSA options.

-If you participate in a Health Care FSA, you can set aside pre-tax dollars from your paycheck to be used for reimbursement of eligible health care expenses.* You may submit reimbursement claims for eligible expenses, such as medical, dental, and vision expenses, including deductibles, copays, and prescriptions, that you, your spouse, and your children incur during the plan year.
-When you incur an eligible expense, you can use your Discovery Benefits debit card and/or submit documentation for reimbursement.
+If you participate in a Health Care FSA, you can set aside pre-tax dollars from your paycheck to be used for reimbursement of eligible health care expenses1.
+You may submit reimbursement claims for eligible expenses, such as medical, dental, and vision expenses, including deductibles, copays, and prescriptions, that you, your spouse, and your children incur during the plan year.
+When you incur an eligible expense, you can use your IGOE debit card and/or submit documentation for reimbursement.

 Note: If you are enrolled in the HSA plan, you are not eligible to participate in the Health Care FSA.